- Quality of Life & Wellness»

 Can daydreams and imaginative fantasies increase your chances of success at work, at school or on the sports field?
-Find out what the experts have to say say on the benefits of positive creative visualization.
+Find out what the experts have to say say about the benefits of positive creative visualization.

-Daydreaming is a way to visualize yourself reaching your goals!
+Daydreaming is a way to visualize yourself reaching your goals.

 Daydreaming a little while each day can boost your creativity and recharge your mental batteries.
 Even the scientists say so!

 Like many other healthy activities such as eating well and exercising, daydreaming can stoke your creative energy, increase your sense of confidence and help you accomplish your goals with greater ease.
 Daydreaming is more than just wishful thinking; it's a vital part of your overall mental and emotional health.
 And that, of course, means it’s vital to your physical health as well.

 Daydreaming can help you increase your proficiency in a certain area of your life.
 When you have happy daydreams, you're visualizing yourself being successful at something.
 You're mentally achieving a personal goal.
 Scientists and sports psychologists have known for years that athletes perform better when they spend time mentally visualizing themselves being successful.

 Aldous Huxley said, “Dream in a pragmatic way.”
 Indeed, dreaming is the first step we need to take in order to reach a goal.
 How can we set out on a journey towards success and happiness if we don't know what that means?
 Daydreaming helps us mentally focus on and prioritize the things that really matter to our spirit and soul---the heart of who we are!

 Steven Spielberg said, “I don't dream at night, I dream all day; I dream for a living.”
 Doesn't that sound like fun?
 If you're having a hard time giving yourself permission to relax a little and let yourself engage in some fanciful daydreaming, listen to what these creative masters and thought leaders have to say about dreams: